jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

   (h) any constable:
   (i) any officer of the Customs:
   (j) any Judge of the High Court, or District Court Judge, Coroner, associate coroner, Justice, or Community Magistrate:
-  (k) in relation to any publication delivered to the National Librarian pursuant to Part 4 of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003, the National Librarian, any other employee in the department responsible for the administration of that Act, or any person employed in the Parliamentary Library:
+  (k) in relation to any publication delivered to the National Librarian pursuant to Part 4 of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003, the National Librarian or any other employee in the department responsible for the administration of that Act:
   (l) any other person in the service of the Crown.
 (5) It is a defence to a charge under subsection (1) if the defendant proves that the defendant had possession of the publication to which the charge relates, in good faith,—
   (a) for the purpose or with the intention of delivering it into the possession of a person lawfully entitled to have possession of it; or